MojtabaHs/iPhoneNumberField/README.md

 ```

 # 🌟 Become a Paid Subscriber
 This library is under the **MIT** license and completely **FREE**.
-Anyone can use it anywhere and any contribution is wellcomed.
+Anyone can use it anywhere, and any contribution is welcome.

 In addition, you can show your support and [become My sponsor](https://www.buymeacoffee.com/mojtabahs/membership).
 By supporting me, you will gain¹:
-- Tickets for code level support in any project you want (not just this one)
+- Tickets for code-level support in any project you want (not just this one)
 - Access me through my socials and we can discuss technologies together.
 - Discounts and early access to my premium products.
 - Early access to updates and bug fixes.